 An osteopath will focus on your whole body, including the soft tissues (such as muscles, ligaments and tendons), the spine and nervous system.
-An osteopath takes a holistic approach to treatment, so your practitioner may look at other parts of your body, as well as the area that is troubling you.
+An osteopath takes a holistic approach to treatment, so your practitioner may look at other parts of your body, as well as the area that is causing pain.

 Osteopaths believe that when the body’s musculoskeletal system is not properly balanced and in alignment, it inhibits the circulatory, lymphatic or nervous system function which can reduce the body’s ability to heal itself.